Underwater Relations

 And I need to start playing, practicing, sharing my music with people again.
 I used to practice piano for hours and hours every day.
 I did not see it as a waste of time.
 For a while.
 I didn’t second guess my songwriting or think that my singing was not up to par and I didn’t compare myself to anyone else.
 I didn’t care that I didn’t sound like anyone else.
 But at some point, I stopped playing the piano entirely.
 Then, for reasons known only to few—I stopped writing songs.
 And this weird musical malaise started happening more and more and now I’m not who I used to be.
 I’ve become frozen into inaction because there is too much stimuli and too much distraction and second guessing.
 Not to mention all the social upheaval and general confusion and where to put your effort and responsibility.
 That’s an entire other can of stupid worms that are all stupid.

 So I’ve been living underwater—but not like a fish does.
 Like an unwelcome visitor that comes to a fish’s underwater house and there’s not enough bedrooms and I don’t have gills.
 So I’m always borrowing gills and bedsheets and drinking all the Fish Coffee.
-Like a fist in-law who Will Not Leave.
+Like a fish in-law who Will Not Leave.
 Not like my in-laws.
 They’re fine.
 But like the trope-y ones you see on the television programs or like that Etta James song about her mother in law.

 I’m not sure what I’m talking about anymore.
 That analogy came out of left field.
 And fish can’t play baseball.